-- Proposal: 1-2 pages, single spacing with 12pt fonts; including title, team members, description of the enterprise problem, summary of the data to be used, project plan with timelines, coordination plan between team members, and references. - \star Final Presentation: \sim 10-15 minutes, evaluated by both the instructor and peers. - Report: 8-10 pages, single spacing with 12pt fonts; including title, team members, abstract, description of the enterprise problem, data collection, summary of the data (attributes description, statistical summaries, visualizations), data cleaning and preprocessing, methodology for data analysis, results, assumptions, ethical considerations, conclusions, a statement of individual contributions of team members, and references.
+- \ Proposal: 2-3 pages, single spacing with 12pt fonts; including title, team members, abstract, description of the enterprise problem, summary of the data to be used, project plan with timelines, coordination plan between group members, and references. - $\star$ Final Presentation: $\sim$ 15-18 minutes, evaluated by both the instructor and peers. - \ Report: 10-15 pages, single spacing with 12pt fonts; including title, team members, abstract, description of the enterprise problem, summary of the data (attributes description, statistical summaries, visualizations), data cleaning and preprocessing, methodology (supervised/unsupervised learning), model selection, performance evaluation, results, assumptions, ethical considerations, conclusions, a statement of individual contributions of team members, and references.

 Students may choose their own project or consult the instructor for project suggestions.
-The project may be from your internships, senior projects, or master's project/thesis.
-I suggest you think about how you might leverage this project in the future to help reach your career goals (e.g., share this project in a job interview).
-Each group is required to discuss with the instructor regarding the detailed project topic and plan, in email, office hours or by appointments.
+The project may be from your internships, senior projects, or master's thesis/project.
+The delivery of the project does not have to be solely for this class, and it can be used for other classes and purposes.
+Each group is required to discuss with and get a permission from the instructor, regarding the detailed project topics and plans, in email, office hours or by appointments.

-Item # Description Submission Date

-1 Project Topic Selection and Team Formation April 25, 2022

-2 Project Proposal May 02, 2022

-3 Project Final Presentation May 25, 2022

-4 Project Final Written Report June 01, 2022
+Item # Description Submission Date 1 Topic Selection and Team Formation April 15, 2022 (Week 3) 2 Project Proposal April 22, 2022 (Week 4) 3 Project Final Presentation May 27, 2022 (Week 9) 4 Project Final Written Report June 3, 2022 (Week 10)